Yucatan Goat Leg, Cochinita Pibil

 This recipe is by chef Alan Bergo.
 A chef from Minnesota, Alan is a veteran of the culinary industry, former executive chef of acclaimed Lucia’s Restaurant, and the Salt Cellar.
 He’s best known as a respected authority on Midwestern foraging.
 Learn more about Alan and his hunt for mushrooms, wild and obscure foods at his site Forager Chef.

-- 1 Bone-in leg of goat or bone-in leg of lamb
+- 1 Bone-in leg of goat lamb will work great too!

 - 1 medium-sized red onion